Trump pleads not guilty in Georgia election subversion case

 Related video: Donald Trump arrested for fourth time

-Donald Trump has pleaded not guilty in the Georgia election subversion case to charges that he took part in criminal conspiracies in efforts to overturn the 2020 election in the state as he attempted to remain in power despite his loss.
+Donald Trump has pleaded not guilty in the Georgia election subversion case to charges that he took part in criminal conspiracies in connection to his efforts to overturn the 2020 election in the state.

 The former president entered the plea on Thursday morning, waiving a formal arraignment following the 13 felony counts being filed against him.